-The EMF provides a transparent and integrated governance framework to manage the planning, environmental and heritage aspects of the Compound works, and outlines the accountabilities for the delivery and monitoring of implementation of the EPRs.
+The EES includes an EMF and EPRs, which apply to all works within the project boundary.
+The EMF provides a transparent and integrated governance framework to manage the planning, environmental and heritage aspects of the compound works, and outlines the accountabilities for the delivery and monitoring of implementation of the EPRs.